15 Freelance Tax Deductions

-When tax season rolls around, people tend to get anxious about getting refunds or dread having to pay.
-But no matter whether you expect money coming in or going out, the amount can be affected by whether or not you properly claim your freelance deductions.
+When tax season rolls around, people get anxious about getting refunds or dread having to pay.
+Whether you expect money coming in or going out, the amount can be affected by whether or not you properly claim your freelance deductions.

 One reason you may not properly claim deductions is because you may not know what you can claim.
 So, here’s a list of the types of costs and expenses a freelancer can write off.